evangraan/UbuntuLXChostOnMacbook/README.md

 # Installing Ubuntu on the macbook

 ## USB installation disk
-- Use a USB stick, at least 2Gb in size
+- Use a USB stick, at least 4Gb in size
-- On the macbook, instert the USB stick and Erase it
+- On the macbook, instert the USB stick and Erase it using disk utility
 - Select MS-DOS FAT as the file system
 - Download open-source app balenaEtcher and install on the macbook
 - Download an Ubuntu 20.04 LTS iso
 - Use etcher to flash the USB drive with the iso image
+- Note: the USB drive will be unreadable by OSX.
+Do not initialize it when OSX asks you to.
+If you need to flash it again, use Etcher on OSX.
+It will work.

 ## Ubuntu installation
 - Insert the USB disk in the macbook
 - Reboot the macbook, holding down the option key during boot
 - Select the correct EFI instance to boot from the USB
+- Ensure that the full disk is utilized
 - Install Ubuntu
 - Reboot the macbook